 We hope to help music lovers, students, teachers and other performers obtain a unique interpretation of Chopin’s music by demonstrating specific features and characteristics of music from the Polish countryside; music whose essence was absorbed by Chopin and integrated into his own compositions.

 The concert will also feature Vancouver’s Polonez Dance Group, performing some of the unique Polish dances that inspired the composer in many his works.

 In the second half of this concert, the audience will be invited to embark on an imaginative musical journey.
-The performers will explore the idea of how Chopin’s music would influence musicians if he were living in present-day Paris.
+Maria Pomianowska and her folk band will be joined by a string orchestra and an array of world instrumentalists to explore the idea of how Chopin’s music would influence musicians if he were living in present-day Paris.
 What types of music might he be listening to and what musical styles would have inspired his creativity?
 What kinds of instruments would capture his attention?
 Paris today is a place where cultures of the world meet and mingle, where one can encounter the music of Persia, India, Africa, Japan, China, South America and many others.
 This part of the performance will be a journey in space and time involving musicians and instruments from five continents.

 Canada has always been a country of immigrants, a place that celebrates the diverse origins and cultures of all our citizens.
 Join us as The Vancouver Chopin Society celebrates the 150th anniversary of Canada.

 If you don’t like Classical music or Chopin in particular, this could just be the concert that changes your mind.

 |Traditional Polish||From The Other Side Of The Lake|

 |Mazurka Op 33, No. 2|